luizconrado/weisshausinvesetment/README.md

     Apex::[all]::Apex

 ## Push to master
-1. On push comment add "[Deploy]" in comment to mark it as deployment
+1. On push comment add "Deploy" in comment to mark it as deployment
 2. in case summary add Apex::[T]::Apex to run specific class during deployment